ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

       });
   }
   ```
+  #colbreak()
   #appendix[
     *Figure 5* - Example Nix expression pinning the `sl` package specifically to the `923e7d7ebc5c1f009755bdeb789ac25658ccce03` revision.
 Placeholder hashes such as `sha256-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA=` can be used, and Nix's `hash mismatch error` will provide the correct one as part of its error message upon evaluation of the Nix expression.
   ]

-  It is similarly easy to add patches to a package:
+  It is similarly easy to apply a patch to package in Nix.

   ```nix
   final: prev: